mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_resting-state-fc.md

 **Step 2: Nuisance regression**
 * we'll start here during class
     * first let us: open our prepared functional data and ROIs for visual inspection and review our goals with nuisance regression
+    * move yourself to where the data are for easier loading in fsleyes: `cd /fmriLab/restingState/derivatives/rsOut`
 * extract timeseries data for nuisance regression
     * use `fslmeants` to make timeseries plots for Nuisance ROIs, from `rsOut` directory:
         * example for global: `fslmeants -i sub-001_func-reg.nii.gz -o nuisanceRegression/global_ts.txt -m ../ROIs/global.nii.gz`